-Although we'll do the heavy lifting, as the property owner, you must:
+Although we'll do the heavy lifting, as the landlord, you must:

-- Permit us to keep your rental in good and safe condition;
+- Permit us to keep your property in good and safe condition;

-- Permit us to follow building codes and housing regulations affecting fair housing, health and safety;
+- Allow us to obey building codes and housing regulations affecting fair housing, health and safety;

-- Allow us to keep your contingency reserve funds and escrow account in proper order.
+- Permit us to keep your escrow account in good order.

 a free reference for property owners in Frederick County

-- Before you put a renter in your rental in Frederick County
+- Before you lease out your rental in Frederick County

 - Collections and evictions